deokkeunan/Galactic-extinction-map/README.md

 # extinction-cube

+Galactic extinction maps created by An, Beers, Chiti (2024), submitted to the ApJS (ABC).

 Example scripts in both IDL and Python are provided below to obtain the mean E(B-V) for a specified sightline and distance.

 There are two alternative extinction maps provided.
 The first ("extinction_map.fits") is derived using a fixed value for the total-to-selective extinction ratio, R(V), set at the standard value (=3.1).
 The second map ("extinction_map_rv.fits") is based on a scenario where R(V) varies during the parameter search.
 Refer to Sections 4 and 6 in ABC for detailed descriptions of each case.